bondeanikets/Authentication-System/README.md

 a non-relational database was an obvious choice.
 Besides, MongoDB is easy to setup, highly scalable and good at handling dynamic querries.
 The scemaless feature of mongoDB is a bonus!

+### Encryption for passwords:

+Instead of storing raw passwords, they are hashed and then stored.
+I am using a salt.
+A salt is a random sequence added to the password string before using the hash function.
+The salt is used in order to prevent dictionary attacks and rainbow tables attacks.
+I am sure there are better encryption algorithms, but this seems to be a standard, hence adopted it.

 ## Authors

 * **Aniket Bonde**